JamalMulla/JSS/README.md

 If you want to do something after all the fields have been set (basically a pseudo constructor), then register a `void init()` method which will be called last if it exists.

 # UI
 There is a browser based UI which can be used to display the outputs of the registers in realtime.
-Create a UI object and start it before the main loop like this:
+You can use it like this:
 ```
-UI ui;
-ui.start();
+UI& ui = UI::get_instance();
 ```
 Then in the main loop, you can display a register by calling
 ```